 What’s in a name?
 For the USPS, it’s the desire to attract more mailers to the value of promoting their products and services using physical mail.
 So the USPS Standard Mail offering will, as of January 22, 2017, be known Marketing Mail to clearly identify it as an option to promote your products through this less expensive alternative.
 (Remember Third Class Mail from a few years back?
 It was renamed Standard Mail.
 Marketing Mail keeps up with the times and the needs of today’s mailers.)

 Still wondering how postal rate increases can really translate to cost savings for your shipping and mailing needs?
-Visit our Postal Information section to learn more.
+Visit Postal Information to learn more.